 First, my take on the college admissions scandal.
 TOO many kids are in college.
 Americans have been brainwashed to think that working with one’s hands is beneath them and their children.
 Welders, plumbers, automobile techs and the like are in short supply and make a good living.

 In 1940 there were 6 high school grads for every college grad.
 Now, there are 3 high school grads for every 2 college grads.
 About two-thirds of high school grads are attending college the year after graduation.
 That’s absurd, in my opinion.
 Of course, government subsidies of higher education do little except to raise its cost significantly.
 The price of a good or service CANNOT be reduced by subsidizing demand.
 Go back to Econ 101.
-(Yes, I am aware of the irony of referring to a “college” course.)
+Yes, I am aware of the irony of referring to a “college” course.
+However, Econ 101 or its equivalent should be taught in high school, if not earlier.

 On to Frugal Friday.
 Maybe I should have titled the post Frugal Friday, Corvette Edition.